ktarpey/watchlist-client-js/docs/content/quick_start.md

 ## Authorization

 [JSON Web Tokens](https://en.wikipedia.org/wiki/JSON_Web_Token) — called JWT — are used for authorization.
 Each request made to the backend must include a token.
-Generating these tokens is surprisingly easy -- refer to the [Key Concepts: Security](/content/concepts/security) section for details.
+Generating these tokens is surprisingly easy — refer to the [Key Concepts: Security](/content/concepts/security) section for details.

-In the _test_ environment, token generation follows these rules:
+In the _test_ environment, token generation uses these parameters:

-* All tokens are signed with the ```HMAC-SHA256``` (aka ```HS256```) algorithm
+* Tokens are signed with the ```HMAC-SHA256``` (aka ```HS256```) algorithm
-* All tokens are signed with the ```"public-knowledge-1234567890"``` secret
+* Tokens are signed with the following secret: ```"public-knowledge-1234567890"```

-Since the signing secret is available to everyone, there can be no expectation of privacy; the _test_ environment is for testing and evaluation only.
+The _test_ environment is intended for evaluation and testing purposes.
+Since the signing secret has been publicized (above), there can be no expectation of privacy.
+Consequently, no sensitive information should be saved in the _test_ environment.

-In the the _production_ environment, you must exchange a _"secret"_  with Barchart — in the form of a [public/private key pair](https://en.wikipedia.org/wiki/Public-key_cryptography).
-Consequently, your data will be secure.
+The _production_ environment is secure.
+You will generate a [public/private key pair](https://en.wikipedia.org/wiki/Public-key_cryptography) and provide the public certificate to Barchart.
+As long as you maintain control over your private certificate, your data will be protected.

-Regardless of environment, the token payload uses two fields:
+Regardless of environment, the token payload must include two claims:

 * ```userId``` is the unique identifier of the current user
 * ```contextId``` is a unique identifier for your organization (use ```"BARCHART"``` in the _test_ environment).